Growing Philanthropy with the Boy Scouts of America

 Hartsook’s Growing Philanthropy Tour

 Hartsook speakers are members of the Hartsook team of professional fundraising consultants who have, in their collective careers, raised more than $231 billion in their 300-plus years of experience.
-Go here to view upcoming Growing Philanthropy Tour presentations.
-Go here to view a sample of past presentations.
+To view upcoming Growing Philanthropy Tour presentations.
+To view a sample of past presentations.
 To schedule a Hartsook consultant to speak at your conference or organization, email Tammy at [email protected].

 For all your nonprofit campaign and fundraising counsel needs